 Frustrated you can’t easily and cheaply stream Ghostbusters?
 Maybe it’s time to crack open a book!

-And if you still need more, there’s the excellent Ghostbusters: The Inside Story, a frightfully detailed look back at the making of the first two live-action films.
+We can’t say enough good things about Ghostbusters: The Inside Story, a frightfully detailed look back at the making of the first two live-action films.
 Released this past summer, it boasts loads of photos, production art, interviews, and a foreword by Ivan Reitman.
 You can snag them both right here.